 Senior Military Instructor

-SFC Headley was born in Jacksonville Florida.
+MSG Headley was born in Jacksonville Florida.
 He enlisted in the Army in February 2002.
-After basic training and OCT at Fort Benning, GA SFC Headley was awarded the MOS 11B.
-During his career, SFC Headley served as Scout Platoon Sergeant, Platoon Sergeant, Squad Leader, Team Leader and Rifleman.
+After basic training and OCT at Fort Benning, GA MSG Headley was awarded the MOS 11B.
+During his career, MSG Headley served as Scout Platoon Sergeant, Platoon Sergeant, Squad Leader, Team Leader and Rifleman.
 He also participated in Operation Iraqi Freedom and Operation Enduring Freedom.